 Neil's interests as a designer are diverse and include: television and film, museum exhibit design, attraction design, theatre, opera, and teaching.

-Neil is currently serving as the Artistic Director for the University of Wisconsin Madison's TransTheatreFest which will be performed virtually March 13th and 14th, 2021.
+Neil recently served as the Artistic Director for the University of Wisconsin Madison's TransTheatreFest which was performed virtually March 13th and 14th, 2021.
 More info can be found at: transtheatrefest.org

-Selected credits: Killer Joe (University of Denver, Winter 2020), Tick...Tick...Boom!
+Selected credits: Bonnets (How Ladies of Good Breeding Are Induced to Murder (UW-Madison, Fall 2021), Rashomon (UW-Madison, Summer 2021), Sonnets for an Old Century (UW-Madison, Spring 2021), Killer Joe (University of Denver, Winter 2020), Tick...Tick...Boom!
 (University of Denver, Winter 2019), Lysistrata (Ursinus College, Spring 2018), Sensitive Guys by MJ Kaufman (Arcadia University, Spring 2018), and Pippin (Kean University, Spring 2018), Hair (Ursinus College, Fall 2017), The Time Machine by David Mauk and Brenda Mandabach (New York Musical Festival, Summer 2017), A Dog Story (Davenport Theatre, Off Broadway, Fall 2016), The 25th Annual Putnam County Spelling Bee (Ursinus College, Spring 2016), My Fair Lady (Sharon Playhouse, June 2015), True Love (Sharon Playhouse, July 2015), Song From the Uproar (Associate Scenic Designer - Beth Morrison/LA Opera - Fall 2015), Absolution (Off-Broadway), The Happy Family (Off-Broadway), O Rex (Gia Forakis and Company), The Signal Season of Dummy Hoy (New York Deaf Theater), Fatelessness (GF&Co/HEREArts).

 Neil was nominated along with the entire design team of The Time Machine for the New York Musical Festival's 2017 award for Best Overall Design.